 Assets and Stock

 If you met the criteria in the points above, you must then consider when the best time to deregister is for you.
-If you have recently brought assets and reclaimed the VAT back it probably isn’t the best option to deregister straight away.
+If you have recently bought assets and reclaimed the VAT back it probably isn’t the best option to deregister straight away.
 This is because HMRC are entitled to collect the VAT back on the value of the assets at the point of de-registration providing that the total VAT due of all your assets and stock is over £1,000.

 How to deregister